 HONORS.
 The Department of History participates in the Honors Program.
-See page 23.
+See page 24.

-Home Economics Education Administered by the Department of Home Economics
+Vocational Home Economics Teacher Education Administered by the Department of Home Economics

-With the fulfillment of the specified Home Economics subject matter requirements, vocational and education courses, the student will be certified and credentialed to teach in home economics programs in the junior and senior high schools.
+With the fulfillment of the specified Home Economics subject matter requirements, vocational and educational courses, the student will be certified and credentialed to teach in vocational home economics programs in the junior and senior high schools.